2026-06-02

 4× RTX 3090 linuxvixion (RELION 3.1) 43 m 1

-A single A10G (198 min) lands just below a single V100 (186 min) — right where it should: the A10G is a slightly slower card for this FP32-heavy workload, and there was no published A10G number for this job until now, so this fills a real gap.
+A single A10G (198 min) lands just above a single V100 (186 min) — i.e. slightly slower, right where it should: the A10G is a slightly slower card for this FP32-heavy workload, and there was no published A10G number for this job until now, so this fills a real gap.
+The CPU comparison is one-sided enough that an exact number isn't needed: the CPU run timed out at our 3 h cap having finished only 3 of 25 iterations, with a single iteration's expectation step taking ~1.6–2 h against the GPU's ~8-minute full iteration — roughly an order of magnitude (~12×), reported as a floor since the CPU job never converged.

 Read the comparison honestly: these are the same dataset and same job definition (K=6, 25 iter, box 360), but the published numbers are RELION 2/3 and ours is RELION 5.0 — whose GPU code path differs.
 This is "same canonical benchmark, modern stack," not a controlled version-to-version delta.
 We make no claim that the A10G/V100 gap is a clean hardware ratio.